smartbch/docs/faq.md

 Then the last quorum of nodes will take duty in the next epoch.
 If BCH miners support moeing, they will vote.
 We will talk to them before launching.

+### Q: How to become a validator?

+At the beginning of the SmartBCH launch, the voting mechanism of "one block, one vote" will be adopted.
+That is, in the 2,016 blocks time period of, the mining pool will get one vote to vote to the smartBCH validators for every BCH block mined.
+You don't need to submit any application for becoming a validator, as long as you have the computing power and can dig up enough BCH blockchains.

 ### Q: Will there be an ICO for smartBCH Coin?

 There is no ICO and no smartBCH Coin, smart Bitcoin Cash will not introduce new tokens.
 Its native token is BCH, and its gas fees are paid in BCH.There will be a gateway to transfer BCH onto smartBCH Chain as a gas token.